ivanhofer/git-assistant/README.md

 ![image - check config variables](https://github.com/ivanhofer/git-assistant/raw/master/images/docs/publish_branch.png 'image - publish branch')

-### It will detect if some Git-configurations are missing and promt you to fill them in
+### It will detect if some Git-configurations are missing and prompt you to fill them in

 In case you forgot to configure essential Git settings, 'Git (Submodule) Assistant' will inform you and you can simply enter the value of the variable in VS Code.
-No command line required.
+No command line is required.
 In the settings, you can choose variables 'Git (Submodule) Assistant' should look for in you Git config file.

 ![image - no remote](https://github.com/ivanhofer/git-assistant/raw/master/images/docs/check_config_variables.png 'image - check config variables')